Herzberg Two Factor Theory of Motivation

-This article explains the Two Factor Theory by Frederick Herzberg in a practical way.
+Herzberg Two Factor Theory of Motivation: this article explains the Herzberg Two Factor Theory of Motivation, developed by Frederick Herzberg in a practical way.
+Next to what this theory is, this article also highlights how to apply this theory, the Critique on the Herzberg Two Factor Theory and a summary with key take aways.
 After reading it, you understand the core of this effectiveness theory about motivating your employees.
+Enjoy reading!

 1: High hygiene and high motivation

 This is the ideal situation.
-Employees are very motivated and barely have any complaints.
+Employees feel very motivated and barely have any complaints.

 2: High hygiene and low motivation